 In this context, the USRT Study continues to contribute to the understanding of how ionizing radiation affects human health.

 To learn more, visit https://www.radtechstudy.nci.nih.gov.

 R.T.
 MAILING LISTS AVAILABLE FOR YOUR RESEARCH STUDY

 ARRT also supports the efforts of other individuals and organizations doing research on the profession by providing mailing lists for surveying samples of Registered Technologists.
 The samples may be stratified based upon any of the demographic factors that ARRT collects through its annual certification and registration process.
 Researchers must submit a formal research proposal for review and approval prior to requesting a mailing list.
-Submit proposals to the ARRT Executive Director, 1255 Northland Drive, St. Paul, MN 55120.
+Submit proposals to the ARRT Chief Executive Officer, 1255 Northland Drive, St. Paul, MN 55120.
 Call 651.687.0048, ext.
 3122, for more information.